 "Well…maybe I've been avoiding you a little," Edward admitted, passing him another dish.

 Charlie nodded as he dried, gently setting the dish onto the clean stack.

 Handing over another plate, Edward suddenly felt the overwhelming need to unburden himself and confess.

 Damn!
-The Chief knows exactly what he's doing!
+The Chief sure knows how to interrogate!

 "I just felt a little uncomfortable about…this."

 Edward snorted convulsively.
 "No." He passed Charlie the final plate and collected his thoughts.
 "I just wasn't sure you'd be very happy about…Bella and I…living together."
 Looking over Charlie's shoulder, he noticed Bella, chatting with Renee in the great room.
 Bella waved, apparently pleased her boyfriend and father were bonding over dish-washing, and Edward smiled.
 Charlie followed Edward's gaze, taking in his daughter's happy face and the pointed and prodding expression on his ex-wife's.
 Giving Renee the subtlest of nods, Charlie looked back at Edward.